-5.15.7 Las Vegas Phantom
+4.15.7 Las Vegas Phantom

 The Las Vegas phantom is for MV image quality testing and includes low contrast regions of varying contrast and size.
+There is also a ElektaLasVegas class that is very similar.
+This section covers both styles.

 The Las Vegas phantom has a recommended position as stated on the phantom.
-Pylinac will however account for angles, shifts, and inversions.
+Pylinac will however account for shifts and inversions.
 Best practices for the Las Vegas phantom: